toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 I'm not among the world's programming elite, nor will I ever be.
 In order to develop that kind of talent, you have to start when you're a teenager.
 I began programming in earnest shortly before I turned 30, and suffer from the natural handicap of a mind most comfortable with stories and feelings.

-However, with moderate intelligence, loads of tenacity, and propitious economic circumstances, I've managed to make it work.
+However, with moderate intelligence, loads of tenacity, and a propitious job market, I've managed to make it work.

 ### Code switching